 This walk: 2019-5-18.
-Adit, clam bridges, West Okement River, two wheelpits, finger dumps, reservoir sluice, Meldon Pool, weighbridge building, kiln (west), Meldon Viaduct, woods, kiln (east), turbine house, magazine, aplite quarries, Meldon Dam & Reservoir, surveyors pillars.
+Adit, footbridges, West Okement River, two wheelpits, finger dumps, reservoir sluice, Meldon Pool, weighbridge building, kiln (west), Meldon Viaduct, woods, kiln (east), turbine house, magazine, aplite quarries, Meldon Dam & Reservoir, surveyors pillars.

 Walk details below - Information about the route etc.